 Well-preserved structure initially built during the Hellenistic Period (3rd BD), while today the Roman renovations of the 1st AD are visible.

-Housed in a neoclassical building designed by the architect Ernst Ziller in 1870, it opened in 1985.
+It is housed in a neoclassical building designed by the famous architect Ernst Ziller in 1870, while it opened to the public some years lated in 1985.

 At an altitude of 220 meters and approximately 4 km away from Adamantas port, is located the central settlement and capital of the island.